Darwin, Northern Territory: Health

 The Government of the Northern Territory Department of Health and Families oversees one public hospital in the Darwin metropolitan region.
 The Royal Darwin Hospital, in Tiwi, is the city's major teaching and referral hospital, and the largest in the Northern Territory.

 There is one major private hospital, Darwin Private Hospital, in Tiwi, adjacent to the Royal Darwin Hospital.
 Darwin Private Hospital is operated and owned by Healthscope Ltd, a private hospital corporation.

-A new hospital called Palmerston Regional Hospital was opened in August 2018 to help ease the pressure of patient numbers at the Royal Darwin Hospital.
+In August 2018, Palmerston Regional Hospital was opened to help ease the pressure of patient numbers at the Royal Darwin Hospital.

 Utilities

 Water storage, supply and power for Darwin is managed by PowerWater.
 The corporation is also responsible for management of sewage and the major water catchments in the region.
 Water is mainly stored in the largest dam, The Darwin River Dam, which holds up to 90% of Darwin's water supply.
 For many years, Darwin's principal water supply came from Manton Dam.

 Darwin and its suburbs, Palmerston and Katherine, are powered by the Channel Island Power Station, the Northern Territory's largest power plant, and the Weddell Power Station.